The Executive Staff

 JAKE CLARK - PRESIDENT & FOUNDER

 Ronald “Jake” Clark is a US Army Veteran of the Cold War era and the California Army National Guard during the Post 9/11 era.
 During a lengthy break in military service, Jake served with the U.S. Secret Service, the Los Angeles Police Department, and as a special agent for the Federal Bureau of Investigation.
 Following the events of 9/11 he reenlisted in the Guard, completed Officer Candidate School, and served multiple Peacekeeping tours to the former Yugoslavia where he witnessed the aftermath of genocidal atrocities, greatly impacting his worldview.
 While an MBA student at Pepperdine University, he interrupted his studies to create Malibu-based Save A Warrior.
-Jake's novel approach in the areas of reintegration and PTS-related suicide prevention, inspired the creation and informs the curriculums of several derivative resiliency programs across the country and abroad.
+Jake's novel and disruptive approach in the areas of reintegration and PTS-related suicide prevention, inspired the creation and informs the curriculums of several derivative resiliency programs across the country and abroad.
 A sought after public speaker on the challenges of Veteran transition and reintegration, as well as his work with First Responders exposed to workplace trauma, his passion for serving those who serve others is the subject of two documentary films and several major news articles.
-In 2015, he was named a WebMD Health Hero Award for his work in Veteran advocacy.
+In 2015, he received the WebMD Health Hero Award for his work in Veteran advocacy.

 RAYCHAD VANNATTA - EXECUTIVE DIRECTOR